-This course teaches the basic ski maneuvers.
+Fundamentals of basic ski maneuvers.
 Students will be instructed through wide-stance parallel turns.
 This course includes information on ski maintenance and waxing, a study of different types of skis and bindings and offers a basic knowledge of ski equipment.

-Intermediate Skiing (1,0,2) PE123
+PE123 Intermediate Skiing (1,0,2)

-This course includes all intermediate ski maneuvers with special emphasis on parallel skiing plus an introduction to ski racing including a study of different types of courses and styles.
+This course includes all intermediate ski maneuvers with special emphasis on parallel skiing.
+Introduction to ski racing including a study of different types of courses and styles.
 Ski maintenance and technical information on skis and bindings will be studied.

-Advanced Skiing (1,0,2)
+PE124 Advanced Skiing (1,0,2)